SitecorePowerShell/Book/remoting.md

 [![SPE Remoting Module](http://img.youtube.com/vi/fGvT8eDdWrg/0.jpg)](http://www.youtube.com/watch?v=fGvT8eDdWrg "Click for a quick demo")

 The remoting services use a combiniation of a SOAP service (ASMX) and HttpHandler.
+Some features are disabled by default and should be configured as needed as can be seen in the [security section here](security.md).
+The SOAP service may require additional Windows authentication using the `-Credential` parameter.

 #### Sitecore to Sitecore communication